 Please email me with page and paragraph references where appropriate.

-Errata: One small mistake has been discovered in the musical examples section, on page 105.
+Errata: One small mistake has been discovered in the musical examples section in the 2015 edition, on page 105.
 The three exercises should be numbered 18, 19 and 20, as they are for the text on p104.